dotoroto/ASLingo/README.md

 ## 🙏 Acknowledgments

-Special thanks to Hack The Valley (and all the mentors) for the opportinity to make this all possible!
+Special thanks to Hack The Valley (and all the mentors) for the opportunity to make this all possible!

 ---